ibera wetlands

 We will have many opportunities to photograph the typical fauna of the wetlands.
 We will navigate the Carambola stream until we reach Paraje Plumero, in the heart of the wetlands.

-Overnight in cabins.
+Overnight in a shelter or tent (depending on the possibilities and climate).
 We will take advantage of the privileged position, in a place totally free of light pollution to photograph the night sky.

 We will wake up at dawn, with the possibility of photographing the awakening of the day from a “mangrullo”.
 During this day we will explore the Plumero area.

-We will have the possibility of photographing the work of cattle ranching in the wetlands.
-There will also be plenty of opportunities to photograph wildlife and the chance, for those who wish, to go on a horseback ride.
+We will have the possibility of photographing the work of cattle ranching in the wetlands (activity subject to local availability).
+There will also be plenty of opportunities to photograph wildlife.

 We will leave early in the morning to reach an island, where we will meet the Villagra people, ancient settlers.
 A unique opportunity to portray them, learn about their history, document their customs and traditions, spending the day with them, sharing moments on the island.